ozyurtf/cpu-scheduler/README.md

 ```

-The other methods that are used to do ensure mutual exclusion and prevent race condition are called Test and Set Lock and XCHG:
+The other methods that are used to do ensure mutual exclusion and prevent race condition are called Test and Set Lock and XCHG.

 ## TSL (Test and Set Lock)